-Credit Risk: CFX has adopted an Interest Rate Risk Management Policy whereby, prior to entering into an interest rate exchange agreement, CFX will require the counterparty to (i) have an initial rating of at least AA-/Aa3/AA- by at least two of the three nationally recognized credit rating agencies and have a minimum capitalization of \$50 million or (ii) alternatively, post suitable and adequate collateral, given the undertaking involved with the particular transaction.
+Credit Risk: CFX has adopted an Interest Rate Risk Management Policy whereby, prior to entering into an interest rate exchange agreement, CFX will require the counterparty to (i) have an initial rating of at least AA-/Aa3/AA- by at least one of the three nationally recognized credit rating agencies and not be rated lower than A/A2/A by any of the three nationally recognized credit rating agencies or (ii) alternatively, post suitable and adequate collateral, given the undertaking involved with the particular transaction.
 For all executed agreements, the counterparties met the criteria in (i) above at the time of execution.

-Similar to the experience of many financial product providers in the past few years, four of the five counterparties have dropped below the initial required rating levels.
-A summary of the credit ratings of the counterparties as of June 30, 2013 and 2014, is shown previously under Summary of Derivative Hedging Instruments.
+Similar to the experience of many financial product providers in recent years, four of the five counterparties have dropped below the initial required rating levels.
+A summary of the credit ratings of the counterparties as of June 30, 2014 and 2015, is shown previously under Summary of Derivative Hedging Instruments.
 CFX's Interest Rate Risk Management Policy does not contain a specific requirement for collateral posting in the event of a counterparty downgrade below the minimum requirements; however, the agreements require that the counterparties post suitable and adequate collateral if the termination values were such that a payment would be due to CFX.
-As of June 30, 2014 and 2013, that is not the case; therefore, there is no reportable risk of loss to CFX due to credit risk.
-The following terms of the Swaps and the Series 2003D and all Series 2008B Bond obligations are identical:
+As of June 30, 2015 and 2014, that is not the case; therefore, there is no reportable risk of loss to CFX due to credit risk.
+The following terms of the Swaps and all Series 2008B Bond obligations are identical:

-- 1. The total notional amount of the Swaps equals the total issued principal amount of CFX's revenue bonds that are subject to the Swaps. - 2.
-The re-pricing dates of the Swaps match those of the related bonds, specifically, the Series 2003D and all Series 2008B Bonds. - 3.
+- The total notional amount of the Swaps equals the total issued principal amount of CFX's revenue bonds that are subject to the Swaps. - 2.
+The re-pricing dates of the Swaps match those of the related bonds, specifically, all Series 2008B Bonds. - 3.
 The amortization of the Swaps matches the amortization of the bonds.